+Since retiring from professional sport he has opened up to New Zealand and shared his personal story of depression, resilience and hope.
 His journey has led him to an active involvement with mental health awareness campaigns in New Zealand where he speaks openly about his battle.
-He has written two books, All Blacks Don't Cry and Stand by Me.

-The world-class winger is passionate about putting an end to youth suicide and influences thousands of school students in his role as a Westpac Ambassador.
-He also extends his knowledge to Westpac employees with high-energy seminars on coping with stress and the importance of mental wellness.
+JK is passionate about putting an end to youth suicide and helps thousands of school students a year in his role as a Westpac Ambassador.

-Sir John Kirwan will travel to Lumsden and Reporoa in October to speak to the local community about his personal story and messages around depression, hope, and mental wellness.
+Sir John Kirwan travels around NZ to speak to local communities about his personal story and messages around depression, hope, and mental wellness.

 “I just tell my story.
 Why would I be depressed?
 I had the perfect world.
 I was an All Black living a great life.
 And often that’s the first question you’d say to yourself, you know”.